JosefEreq/FirefoxHardening/README.md

 Cookie Autodelete/Not neccesary with Firefox State Partioning/Total Cookie Protection combined with Temporary Containers, since cookies won't be shared outsite sites you visit and won't be reused when revisiting the same site.

 Set network.cookie.cookieBehavior to 1 instead of 5 to disable all cross-site cookies/Not neccesary with Firefox State Partioning/Total Cookie Protection since cross-site cookies are isolated into a cookie storage for that visited website and additional isolated cookie storages for each combination of visited/embedded site.

+CSS exfil protection/Redundant now that Chameleon offers the same protection.
+(Chameleon remains instead since it offers other recommended features such a user agent-spoofing.)